Pratham-Software-Inc/CodePulse-AI/README.md

 This intelligent filtering ensures that the OpenAI API generates accurate and efficient outputs.

 ### Step 2: Generate Testing Artifacts
 Choose from one of the following options:
-- **Generate Test Plan** - Outlines testing objectives and scope
+- **Generate Test Plan** – Outlines testing objectives and scope
-- **Generate Test Scenarios** - Lists high-level testing scenarios
+- **Generate Test Scenarios** – Lists high-level testing scenarios
-- **Generate Test Cases** - Details step-by-step validation instructions
+- **Generate Test Cases** – Details step-by-step validation instructions
-- **Generate Code** - Produces Playwright test scripts
+- **Generate Code** – Produces Playwright test scripts

-### Step 3: Download Results
+### Step 3: Download Results in Your Preferred Format
-Instantly download the generated content, including structured documentation and automation scripts.
+Download your generated documentation and scripts as Word, PDF, or Excel files.
+All documents are formatted for professional use and ready for distribution.

 ---